Complexity of polytope diameters via perfect matchings: Overview of the reductions

+Assume for now that the two theorems hold, and let us deduce \cref{thm:perfectmatchingpolytope} from it.
 To do so, we choose $h$ as $2n^2-n+1=O(n^2)$ and $t=4h=8n^2-4n+4$ in our reduction (which in particular ensures that $G_H$ has polynomial size in terms of $n$, namely its size is in $O(n^5)$).
 It can easily be checked that with this choice of $h$, we have $2h + 4n< \frac{n}{n-1}(2h-2)$.
-It then follows from \cref{thm:Hamiltonian} and \cref{thm:non-Hamiltonian} that $H$ is Hamiltonian if and only if the diameter of $P_H$ is at most $2h+2n$.
+Indeed, we have